Shana Worthen

 Forthcoming in the Discovery and Invention Encyclopedia.
 (M.E.
 Sharpe).
 (Website)

 "Early Medieval European Agriculture"; "Early Medieval European Industrial Technology"; "Early Medieval Christian Historical Thought".
-Forthcoming in the World History Encyclopedia (ABC-CLIO).
+In the World History Encyclopedia (ABC-CLIO, 2011).

 "The Invention of Agriculture."